 The section is composed of the following units:

-Community Services and Planning Unit
+Community Services Unit

-Laura Gossiaux, Unit Manager – 517-284-4802
+Laura Gossiaux – Unit Manager – 517-284-4802

 Drinking Water and Environmental Sampling Unit